 Prescription Drug Monitoring Program (PDMP)

 The PDMP monitors dispensed drugs that contain controlled dangerous substances (CDS).
 The goal of the PDMP is to assist medical, pharmacy, and public health professionals in the identification and prevention of prescription drug abuse.
 It also promotes a balanced use of prescription data that preserves the professional practice of healthcare providers and legitimate access to optimal pharmaceutical care.

-The program is overseen by the Maryland Department of Health (MDH), Behavioral Health Administration (BHA).
+The program is overseen by the Maryland Department of Health (MDH), Public Health Services (PHS).